Skipper (cannon): The Barrel

 Due to its superior characteristics, brass was chosen for the barrel.
 The cadets were requested to donate whatever brass they could scavenge including: brass breastplates, belt buckles, and hat grommets.
 Large brass gears were obtained from a coal mine in Coalwood, West Virginia where Hickam's father was the superintendent.
 The cadets also retrieved spent brass bullet shell casings from the school's firing range.

 Arrangements were made to have the barrel made at the Virginia Foundry Company in Roanoke, Virginia.
-The foundry's president, Paul Huffman was sworn to secrecy and when the cadets asked about the forging price, he replied "You don't have enough, but I'm a member of the Corps Class of '37 and VPI has needed a cannon for a long time.
+The foundry's president, Paul Huffman was sworn to secrecy and when the cadets asked about the casting price, he replied "You don't have enough, but I'm a member of the Corps Class of '37 and VPI has needed a cannon for a long time.
 We'll be making that barrel for you for nothing.
 Just blow the heck out of them for us, will ya!?"

 The cadets brought the brass and wooden mold to the foundry for Huffman to cast the barrel.
 Huffman called a few days later to report a minor setback.
 It appeared that not all of the shell casings from the firing range were empty.
 When the brass was poured into the vat for melting, a series of small explosions erupted, sending everyone ducking for cover from the sound of gunfire.
 Thankfully, the only "casualties" were the walls of the foundry.
 As a precaution, Huffman replaced the remaining casings with navy gun metal brass from the foundry's stock, which was stronger and safer than the brass the cadets had collected.